Americans dominate first World Triathlon Series women’s race

 Summer Rappaport, who has already qualified for the Tokyo Games, was second while Taylor Spivey finished fourth.
 Maya Kingma of the Netherlands was third, preventing an all-American podium.

 Rappaport was 30 seconds behind Knibb.
 Kingma finished in 1:55.05 with Spivey 18 seconds behind Kingma.
+Austrian Julia Hauser was fifth, three seconds behind Spivey.

+“I wasn’t really thinking about Tokyo, I just wanted to get to that finish line,” Knibb said on the World Triathlon website.
+“Maya was so good on the technical sections of the bike so I just wanted to pay attention to that and push on the sections where the group was slower.
+I was just like ‘I gotta run’, knew I just needed second and there wasn’t a lot of time for thinking!”

+Rappaport said she was happy to be part of an “American one-two.”

 American Katie Zaferes was 22nd among the 55 starters in a time of 1:57.12.